Hello world!

 I made pretty good progress this week.

 The issues I had last week with POST data are fixed.
 I had removed a non-working piece of code but replaced it with another that was broken in a different way.
 The problem was the way POST data was added to the http request.
 Fixing this properly required some changes to the Services Kit API.
 I removed some classes to make things simpler and introduced a stub for the central BUrlProtocolHandler class, which takes an Url as a parameter and builds a request for it using the appropriate protocol.
+The BUrlProtocolHttp class was renamed to BHttpRequest, and the API was tweaked to use multiple methods to configure it, instead of a single SetOption(option_name, value) method.
+This allows seting options with multiple parameters, and is more type-safe.

 It’s Friday again !